 Paid search Digital ads can be very effective.
-Adwords show up for people who are searching for what you have to offer, and they are more visually prominent that organic search results.
+Google Ads show up for people who are searching for what you have to offer, and they are more visually prominent than organic search results.
 Paid social media can be very effective for the right kind of offer.

 Other “Other” in your analytics often shows people clicking on a link in an email, be it your email newsletter or a link sent by one of your customers to a friend.
 It can include clicks through from your RSS feed or specific tags you’ve created to track campaigns of various kinds.
 Clearly, this sort of thing works for new and old sites.

 In sum, the answer to “How do you get traffic to your new website?” is the same as the answer to, “How do you get traffic to your established website?”

 The sources are the same.
 You will probably find that paid search and social media will be more important to your new website and that organic search will become more important over time.
 Every site starts at zero, though, so develop a strategy that makes the most of multiple sources.